-08 Oct Natural vs. Synthetic
+08 Oct All-Natural Diamonds vs. Synthetic Diamonds

 The recent Federal Trade Commission (FTC) reversal regarding the definition of a diamond would seem to be a landmark decision.
 In reality, it is much ado about nothing.
 Since 1956, the FTC has defined a diamond as something natural, meaning from the Earth; now synthetic diamond manufacturers are allowed to use the word diamond to describe their product.

-Not an earth shattering development, really; can anyone point to a single organization selling lab-grown “carbon crystals?”
+Not an earth-shattering development, really; can anyone point to a single organization selling lab-grown “carbon crystals?”
 The lab grown industry has been calling their product “diamonds” from day one.

 The FTC ruling stipulates that synthetic diamonds must still be described as lab-grown or cultured or in some clear way be distinguished from natural diamonds.
 The ruling cannot come as a surprise.
 We have been selling lab-grown rubies and emeralds for decades.
 Why should the public’s understanding of lab-grown be any different for diamonds than it always has been for rubies and emeralds?